Q&A with Paula Brackston

 I do have to be careful, though, not to let that interaction become too much of a distraction.
 I need solitude in which to write.
 Hours and hours of it.
 I'm lucky enough to have a family, so my time is already shared out between several people (not to mention dog, cats, garden...).
 As a result I hardly ever answer the phone.
 My mobile is ten years old (vintage!) and lives in the car in case I break down, but is otherwise unused.

-According to your bio youve had a varied and eclectic career path.
-Do you think these varied jobs and assignments make you a better writer?
+had a varied and eclectic career path.
+Do you think these varied jobs and

 I'm not sure about that, but they have certainly given me lots of material to draw upon.
 That said, I've never subscribed to 'write about what you know' - how limiting!
 I prefer 'know about what you write' - in other words, if something interests you enough to want to write about it, then find out about it, talk to people who know, use a library, visit locations, watch films, go to museums and exhibitions, and read, read, read, read.

-Do you belong to a writers group?
+Do you belong to a writer’s

 No, although I am a member of the Historical Writers' Association.
 When we get together there is a sense that most of us inhabit the past more than the present.

-Whats the ultimate compliment a reader could give you?
+the ultimate compliment a reader could give you?

 That they miss my characters once they've finished the book.
 I've had that feeling when something I've read has really drawn me in.
 To have my characters become real in that way, so people are moved by them, that makes me feel I'm doing something worthwhile.

-If you could pick anywhere at all to vacation, where would it be and why?
+If you could pick anywhere at all to vacation, where would

 I like comfortable hotels with good room service.
 I think it's because I live somewhere wild and remote.
 I don't need to go away to find peace and quiet.
 I go to London several times a year to go to the Opera or theatre and to see an exhibition or two.
 So, a nice spot of luxury and culture - replenish the creative well, as it were.

 Paula, thank you for spending a little time with us.
-Good luck on the new novel.
+Good

 Thank you, and thank you much for inviting me.